TAbdiukov/CCSP-Mnemonics/README.md

 ### Risk

 * Profile - Current risks and corresponding mitigations
-* Appetite - How hungry is the organization to take more risk.
+* Appetite = Tolerance - How hungry is the organization to take more risk.
 * Treatment = Management

 ### GDPR Roles